Rational people quickly become emotional about parking, and staunch conservatives turn into ardent communists.

 Differences among countries in the percentage of daily trips made by walking in 10 European countries, the USA, Canada, Australia, New Zealand, and Japan.

-I think most people forget how much our environment plays a part in our happiness and wellbeing (unless you’re like an architect).
-We see it as something that is out of our control and just how it is.
-When in fact most of our surroundings in modern society are man made.
-We were already on the path towards Walt’s dream city of tomorrow, but as time went on in America we started going down another path.
+I think most people underestimate how deeply our increasingly man made environment shapes our happiness and wellbeing.
+How we move within that environment is important.
+Walt Disney understood this and we were on the path towards his dream city of tomorrow, but as time went on in America we started going down another path.
 One where the car was going to be at the center.
-I’d argue having this car centric view of our environment, towns and cities, is a determinate to our society.
-When we started to demolish our walkable cities and neighborhoods to build our suburbs, highways and interstates that cut through downtowns, we lost some of the pieces of daily life that made life more enjoyable.
+I’d argue having this car centric view of our environment, towns and cities, is a detriment to our society.
+When we started to demolish our walkable cities and neighborhoods to build our suburbs, highways and interstates that cut through downtowns, we lost some pieces of daily life that made life more enjoyable.
 We started creating minimum parking laws, requiring each business to take up more land and be less compact.
 We zoned areas so only single family homes, with lawns, could be built.
 And by the 1950s, we removed most streetcars in favor of personal cars.
 Today, in most American cities the only way to get anywhere is with a car, irrespective of distance.
 Our once walkable cities are now urban sprawls.
 Source material for memes.
 Our towns and cities lost a piece of their humanity.

 urban sprawl meme